 40. Visit brewery ‘het ij’: The brewery is located right next to a windmill.
 What better way to enjoy your locally brewed beer then with a view of an iconic Dutch windmill.

-41. Go to a cheese shop: Every time I’m traveling I have a craving for Dutch cheese.
+41. Go to a cheese shop: I’m never homestick while traveling ,but I do get a craving for Dutch cheese.
 Give it a try, but I warn you..
 It will be hard to live without it after tasting it.

 42. Try dutch salty licorice: Us locals love feeding unsuspecting foreigners this type of candy.
 Mostly because it has a very particular taste and we love seeing the faces you pull.
 It something you either love or hate.